ENTER: CYNTHIA, QUEEN of the HUNT, SPIRIT of SEPSIS

 The insider-trading shows conspiracy.
 Fore-knowledge, in this case, is synonymous with intent.
 In view of the insider-trading, combined with the insanely reckless decisions made by BP and Halliburton, we have to conclude – I see no way around it – that the Deepwater Horizon disaster was engineered.

 When the logic of that sinks in, the only rational response is to stand up abruptly, combining imprecations in novel or familiar combinations.
 Light a cigarette, even if you don’t smoke.

 The oil, and then the Corexit.
 It’s almost as if it was designed to magnify the damage.
 Like a chemical weapon.
 Then the flesh-eating bio-weapon, Cynthia, huntress of everything.
 Poison, corrosion, sepsis.

 Could they have made it any worse if they’d tried?

-Now think about it for a several months, between drinking heavily and bingeing on Class A drugs, Charlie Sheen-style, to deal with the grief.
+Now think about it for a several months, between bouts of heavy drinking to deal with the grief.

 Why?
 Why would they do that?

 Now, rather than making the appeal to ignorance, I invite you to consider the work of the brilliant but little known satirist, Leonard C Lewin.